 Here’s a clip of Eckstine in 1946 singing “Lonesome Lover Blues.”
 The late Frank Wess is the tenor soloist here with Mr. B playing valve trombone.

-Several years ago before a Sonny Fortune concert in Bushnell Park, I was approached by a man in shirt and tie and fedora who looked like he’d spent a good part of his life behind bars.
-He asked me why a crowd was gathering, and when I told him a jazz concert was about to begin, he said, “I remember jazz.
+Several years ago before a Sonny Fortune concert in Bushnell Park in Hartford, a friend and I were approached by a man in shirt and tie and fedora who looked like he’d spent part of his life behind bars.
+He asked us why a crowd was gathering, and when I told him a jazz concert was about to begin, he said, “I remember jazz.
 Can you guess who this is?”
 At that, he sang the whole of “Everything I Have Is Yours” like a man auditioning for a job as Mr. B’s understudy.